mina-kena/phase-3-project/README.md

 # Inventory Management CLI

-A simple command-line inventory management system built with Python, SQLAlchemy, and Click.
+A simple command-line inventory management system.
 This application allows you to manage product categories and inventory items through an easy-to-use CLI interface.

-## Features
+# Features

-- **Category Management**: Add and list product categories
+- Category Management: Add and list product categories
-- **Database Integration**: SQLite database with SQLAlchemy ORM
+- Database Integration: SQLite database with SQLAlchemy ORM
-- **CLI Interface**: User-friendly command-line interface using Click
+- CLI Interface: User-friendly command-line interface using Click
-- **Extensible Design**: Easy to add new commands and features
+- Extensible Design: Easy to add new commands and features

-## Project Structure
+# Project Structure

 ```
 inventory-cli/